“Let food be thy medicine and medicine be thy food.” – Hippocrates.

 Cattle raised in a holistically managed system is incredibly more sustainable than beef raised in an industrialized system.

 Industrial farms are characterized by their excessive size, irresponsible use of resources, reliance on chemicals and utter disregard of their short and long term environmental impact.
 A beef feedlot operation has a laundry list of environmental disasters, and to top it off, this style of agriculture also relies on massive industrialized crop farms that grow the corn and soy as feed.
 The amount of resources wasted, land destroyed, and harmful chemicals used in this system is breathtaking.

 In contrast, a pasture grazing operation is designed around a single sustainable concept – healthy soil.
 The grass relies on healthy soil, the cattle relies on healthy grass, and the soil relies on healthy fertilization (cattle).
 It’s beautiful.

-And, many grass fed beef farms like ours work diligently to plan and maintain a holistic system that’s not only sustainable, but actually restores and revitalized damaged grasslands and prairies that are vital to the health of the planet.
+And, many grass fed beef farms like ours work diligently to plan and maintain a holistic system that’s not only sustainable, but actually restores and revitalized damaged grasslands that are vital to the health of the planet.